witnessmenow/Universal-Arduino-Telegram-Bot/README.md

 An Arduino IDE library for using Telegram Bot API.
 It's designed to be used with multiple Arduino architectures.

-Please join the [Telegram Group Chat](https://t.me/arduino_telegram_library) if you like to discuss the library or need any help.
+Join the [Arduino Telegram Library Group Chat](https://t.me/arduino_telegram_library) if you have any questions/feedback or would just like to be kept up to date with the library's progress.

 ## Introduction